gohugoio/hugo/content/contribute-to-hugo/contribute-to-the-hugo-docs.md

 It's more important to contribute *some* documentation than no documentation at all.
 We need your help!
 {{% /note %}}

 The Hugo docs are not especially prescriptive in terms of grammar and usage.
 We encourage everyone to contribute, regardless of your writing style.
-That said, here are a few pointers to help the project maintain more consistency:
+That said, here are a few gotchas when writing your documentation that, if observed, will create a more consistent documentation experience:

+1. *Front matter* is two words.
+2. *Homepage* is one word.
+3. Be sure to add a `godocref` whenever possible to a new content file's front matter.
+We want to promote Hugo *and* Golang by demonstrating the inseparable wedding of the two.

 ## How Content is Ordered in the Docs